 Summer Hill State Forest

-Summer Hill State Forest (Cayuga #2) encompasses 4,355 acres of dense forest land and is located in the town of Locke, Sempronius and Summer Hill in Southern Cayuga County.
-Some of the more popular recreational activities include snowmobiling, cross country skiing, hiking, hunting, trapping, wildlife viewing, and informal horseback riding.
+Summer Hill State Forest encompasses 4,355 acres of dense forest land and is located in the towns of Locke, Sempronius and Summer Hill in southern Cayuga County.
+Some of the more popular recreational activities include hunting, trapping, wildlife viewing, snowmobiling and horseback riding.
+Horseback riding has grown in popularity within the forest, and an informal trail system is currently in existence.
+However, since this area can become very wet at times, the season of use is limited to May through October, and the DEC respectfully requests the use of sound judgment and good sense when contemplating a trip to the trails.

 Article 9, Titles 5 and 7, of the Environmental Conservation Law authorize the Department of Environmental Conservation to manage lands acquired outside the Adirondack and Catskill Parks.
 Management, as defined by these laws, includes watershed protection, the production of timber and other forest products, recreation and kindred purposes.